john-azzaro/Study-CSS-Grid/README.md

         <section class="section3"></section>
    </main>
    ```
-2. Ceate ruleset for .grid and display as grid (i.e. display: grid;).
+2. Ceate ruleset for .grid and display as grid (i.e. display: grid;) in your CSS file.
     ```
     .grid {
       display: grid;
     }
     ```

-3. Create styling rulesets for each section in your index.css file.
+3. Create styling rulesets for each section in your CSS file.
    ```
    .section1 {
     // Declarations